Chiyotaikai Ryūji: Career

 After his father's death, Chiyotaikai's family moved to Ōita, which is considered his hometown and listed as such on the banzuke ranking sheets.
 When he was eleven, his mother remarried, to a local businessman.
 (In May 2009, Chiyotaikai finally adopted his mother's remarried surname of Sudō as his own.)
-He was an enthusiastic player of baseball and soccer as well as martial arts.
+He was an enthusiastic player of baseball and football as well as martial arts.
 He excelled at karate, and in judo he came third in the All-Japan Middle School Judo Championships.
 However, he also got into fights and petty crime as a member of a gang of youths.
 After graduating junior high school, he worked as a construction worker before he decided on his mother's prompting to apprentice himself to Kokonoe-oyakata, the former Chiyonofuji, the 58th Yokozuna and one of the strongest wrestlers in sumo history, who managed the Kokonoe stable.
 Kokonoe initially refused the new wrestler because of his bleached hair and obliged him to get a haircut before allowing him to join.

 Chiyotaikai was given his shikona (wrestler name) in honour of his stablemaster and joined professional sumo in November 1992 and became a sekitori in July 1995 upon entering the second highest jūryō division.
 He remained in jūryō for another two years, but after winning two jūryō championships in March and July 1997 he reached makuuchi, the top division.
 In May 1998, Chiyotaikai was made komusubi and never left the san'yaku ranks after that.
 He won the prestigious Technique Prize three times that year.
 In January 1999, he won his first top division championship, defeating yokozuna Takanohana and Wakanohana on the last two days, and Wakanohana once again in a play-off.
 He had compiled a three tournament record of 32–13, and he was promoted to ōzeki after the tournament, the first newcomer to the rank since Musashimaru and Takanonami five years earlier.
 Even though he had to bow out from his very first tournament that he fought as an ōzeki in March 1999 after breaking his nose, he retained his rank until November 2009.
 In July 2007 he broke Takanohana Kenshi's record of fifty tournaments at ōzeki rank, which had stood for over 25 years, and extended his record to 65 consecutive tournaments.